victorsc45/Portfolio/README.md

    * A responsive layout

-   * Responsive images

-   * The Bootstrap portfolio should minimize the use of media queries.
+   * About Me home page

+   * A Portfolio page with images that link to deployed projects

+   * Contact page for users to contact me by email using their default email service or provider

    * Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
-Use Bootstrap to create a similar, responsive layout.
+Used Bootstrap to create a similar, responsive layout.
 # Screen Shots of ultimate goal in responsive layout this Portfolio is stylized slightly differently
    <img src="Assets/Images/HomeworkExamples/640-index.jpg" width="200px" >
    <img src="Assets/Images/HomeworkExamples/640-portfolio.jpg" width="200px">
    <img src="Assets/Images/HomeworkExamples/640-contact.jpg" width="200px">

-# portfolio
+# Portfolio

-  * About me page with a little introduction of myself and a placeholder picture
-  * Portfolio page showing five placeholder pictures of projects
-  * Contact page used for contacting me with a name, email, message, and submit button.
-  * Link to deployed site: https://victorsc45.github.io/Portfolio/
+  * Project 1:
+  > Collaboration project using API/AJAX calls to search movie titles and find what streaming service offers them

+  * Weather Dashboard Application:
+  > Uses multiple API calls to show current and forecasts of weather in cities around the world

+  * Password Generator:
+  > Created using JS allowing user to generate a password with multiple criteria up to 128 character passwords

+  * Work-day Scheduler:
+  > Is an application that uses local storage and JS functions to dynamically create the HTML view so that users can input text input for daily work activities and track daily activity

+  * JS Code Quiz:
+  > Is a game created in JavaScript to test the knowledge of JavaScript code.
+It is created with local storage for retaining high scores and uses timer functions

 ## Spec Criteria

-'''
 * Use Bootstrap's grid system (containers, rows, and columns).

-* On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.

-* Use an HTML validation service to ensure that each page has valid HTML.
+* Use an HTML validation service to ensure that each page has valid HTML

+* Mobile-first design

+* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

+* Make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ### Minimum Requirementscon